-© 2010 Life Letter.
-All rights reserved.
-For informational purposes only and is based on the perspectives and opinions of the owners and writers only.
-The information provided is not intended to provide specific financial advice..
-Readers are advised to seek professional advice before making any financial decision based on any of the ideas presented in this article.
-This copyright information presented online is not to be copied, or clipped or republished for any reason.
-The publisher does not guarantee the accuracy and will not be held liable in any way for any error, or omission, or any financial decision.
+Copyright © 2022 AdvisorNet Communications Inc. All rights reserved.
+This article is provided for informational purposes only and is based on the perspectives and opinions of the owners and writers only.
+The information provided is not intended to provide specific financial advice.
+It is strongly recommended that the reader seek qualified professional advice before making any financial decisions based on anything discussed in this article.
+This article is not to be copied or republished in any format for any reason without the written permission of the AdvisorNet Communications.
+The publisher does not guarantee the accuracy of the information and is not liable in any way for any error or omission.